ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 *MAP$ statements for VIRTEL XML parser/generator*

-1.24.5.3.
-XML-to-commarea conversion using the VIRTEL XML parser
+**1.20.5.3.
+XML-to-commarea conversion using the VIRTEL XML parser**

 The figure below shows an example transaction definition to be used for XML-to-commarea conversion using the VIRTEL XML parser.
 The external name “tranxml” is the name referenced in the URL of the HTTP request which calls